CS2103AUG2017-W14-B4/main/collated/main/HouDenghao.md

     }

     /**
-     * Binds the individual UI elements to observe their respective {@code Person} properties
+     * Binds the individual UI elements to observe their respective {@code Event} properties
      * so that they will be notified of any changes.
      */
     private void bindListeners(ReadOnlyEvent event) {